Strictly Come Dancing 2022: Who are this year's celebrity contestants?Aug 13 | 11 min read

-Britain’s Got Talent has created huge stars over the last 13 years, but it hasn’t been without its controversial moments.
-We take a look at some of the biggest scandals to have hit BGT.
+Britain’s Got Talent has created huge stars over the last 14 series, but it hasn’t been without its controversial moments.
+We take a look at some of the biggest scandals to have hit BGT

 Britain’s Got Talent has undoubtedly had its share of controversies, battling complaints from viewers about acts with showbiz experience, arguments about the judges 'fixing' it for their favourite acts and the usual uproar at the lack of material on Amanda Holden's dress.